dalenguyen/firebase-wordpress-docs/docs/extensions/woocommerce.rst

 Synced Product Firebase -> WordPress (Extension)
 ----------------------------------

-This abiblity is in beta, and if you want to test this one out.
+This ability is in beta, and if you want to test this one out.
 Please create a ticket or send and email to me for discussing.

 This is not the end, the extension will continue to grow.
 So please add your feature request on `Github <https://github.com/dalenguyen/firebase-wordpress-plugin>`_.